Get 60% Off & Free Shipping While Stocks Last

 1. Changes in Appearance or Weight

-When a cat isn’t feeling well, it may appear a little “off.”
-It may hunch over, move less gracefully, tilt its head awkwardly, or carry its tail differently.
+When a cat isn’t feeling well, they may appear a little “off.”

 You may notice subtle changes that may not even stand out.

-2. pull it away from its body, and
+(2) pull it away from their body, and

-Cats with chronic illnesses may experience gradual weight loss, only noticeable when you run your hands over the ribs and spine.
+Cats with chronic illnesses may experience gradual weight changes, only noticeable when you run your hands over the ribs and spine.

-If you think they suddenly lost weight, especially if they were overweight before, this may be a sign that your Fluffy Friend has a metabolic disorder such as diabetes or hyperthyroidism.
+If you think they have extreme weight loss, especially if they were overweight before, this may be a sign that your Fluffy Friend has a metabolic disorder such as diabetes or hyperthyroidism.

 2. Changes in Personality